mattytrog/FUSEE_SUITE/README.md

 Most SAMD21 devices are or can be supported.

 Look in the <install diagrams> to see how to fit one.
 Or fit a 'Naked' chip, without buttons, LED or even PCB.

+It is recommended to flash your chip BEFORE FITTING in most cases.
+This is your decision though.
+You can access the UF2 bootloader in all circumstances.
+A new VIRGIN SOLO chip MUST be flashed before fitting, for your own sanity.

+So...

+- Flash Part 1 - a Fusee drive will open.
+- Flash Part 2 - the software will run immediately.
+- OPTIONAL - You will see new "SETTINGS.UF2" files.
+These are universal across all SAMD21 chips.
+Access UF2 mode and drag/drop to change your chip settings.

 ## Operation